Feature Grouping and Sparse Principal Component Analysis with Truncated Regularization: Introduction

 The rest of the paper is organized as follows.
-In Section 2, the SPCA is revisited.
-In Section 3, we introduce the proposed FGSPCA and the alternating algorithm to solve the FGSPCA problem, which is equivalent to $k$ independent feature-grouping-and-sparsity constrained (FGS) regression problems.
-Section 4 is the algorithm for the FGS problem.
-Experiments to show the performance of FGSPCA and comparisons with other dimension reduction methods are presented in Section 5.
-A discussion on the extension of FGSPCA to the settings with non-negative loadings falls into Section 6.
-We conclude the paper in Section 7.
+In~\autoref{sec:SPCA}, the PCA is revisited.~\autoref{sec:FGSPCA} introduces the proposed FGSPCA and its connections to other sparse PCA variants.
+We propose an alternating algorithm to solve the FGSPCA problem in~\autoref{sec:FGS-algs}.
+Experiments to show the performance of FGSPCA and comparisons with other dimension reduction methods are presented in~\autoref{sec:simulation}.
+A discussion on the extension of FGSPCA to the settings with non-negative loadings falls into~\autoref{sec:discussion}.
+We conclude the paper in~\autoref{sec:conclusion}.